NeurodataWithoutBorders/nwb-overview/docs/source/tools/hdftools/hdftools.rst

 .. short_description_start

-:ref:`analysistools-hdftools` as part of the HDF5 suite and the broader HDF community provide a broad range of useful tools for inspecting and browsing HDF5 files.
-For example HDFView and HDF5 plugins for Jupyter or VSCode provide general visual tools for browsing HDF5 files.
+There are a broad range of useful tools for inspecting and browsing HDF5 files.
+For example, HDFView and HDF5 plugins for Jupyter or VSCode provide general visual tools for browsing HDF5 files.
 In addition, the HDF5 library ships with a range of command line tools